Sagarshivalingappaathani/Cyber-Threat-Detection/README.md

 ---

-## 3. Random Forest Model Performance on Different Attack Types (Multi-class Classification)
+## 2. Random Forest Performance on Individual Attack Types (Binary Classification)
-This table provides the performance of the Random Forest model across the 9 attack types.
+This table shows the performance of 9 separate binary classification models, each trained to detect a specific attack type versus all other traffic.

 | Attack Category   | Accuracy (%) | Recall (%) | Precision (%) | F1-Score (%) |
 |------------------|--------------|------------|----------------|--------------|